jweaver72/EGZUMMER-WIKI/Radio-operation.md

 The scan can be stopped with the `EXIT` button, the search result will be ignored and frequency/channel will return to the one that was set before scan begun.
 Alternatively you can stop the scan with `PTT` or `MENU` button in which case the frequency/channel will be set to the last channel where transmission was found.

+# 1750 Hz toneburst for repeater access.
+When the `PTT` is pressed, the 1750 Hz can be activated by pressing `function key 2` (side key 2, bottom).

 # DTMF calling (decoding)

 [DTMF](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling) calling can be turned on in the menu `D Decd` (DTMF Decoding).
 You need a computer and programming cable to setup the whole system.
 You need to change `ANI ID` (programmable from the computer) of each radio to be unique in your network.
 It is also a good idea to program the list of contacts, their IDs and names.